Omega Roberts

-Club
+Club career

 Early career

 During his time at Gedi & Sons FC, a youthful club he helped to reach the promotion into the 2006 Liberian Premier League.
 His good displays along with the national team call, made him earn a move to Ivory Coast in early 2007 to play with Séwé Sports de San Pedro with whom he played in the 2007 CAF Champions League.
 After that season he moved to Cameroon in 2009 where he played with Tiko United being one of the most important players for the club in their historical achievement of winning the 2009 Cameroon Première Division.
 After that impressive season he played with Diables Noirs in the Republic of Congo in 2009 where, along with one national title, he also won the title of the best foreign player of the league.
 At end of 2009 he moved to Malian Club Olympique de Bamako where he played two seasons until 2011.
-During this period in Mali, he was nicknames as the "Liberian Rio Ferdinand", due to his playing intelligence, technique, composure and physical structure.
+During this period in Mali, he was nicknamed as the "Liberian Rio Ferdinand", due to his playing intelligence, technique, composure and physical structure.
 While playing with COB along his national teammate Melvin Kicmett, he won the Top Four Trophy in 2009 and the Malian Cup in 2011, along with another top continental competition presence by playing in the 2010 CAF Confederation Cup.